edinburgh-napier/set09121/lectures/lecture15.md

 # What are State Machines?

-- State machines (or specifically in our case Finite State Machines - FSM) are one of the most fundamental concepts and cornerstones of computer science.
 - A state machine is a technique of describing and modelling the state (e.g. behaviour, control, etc.) of a system in a mathematical manner.
 - The system is modelled with a number of states and the transitions between these states.
     - The idea of a graph of states can come into play here - remember our description of a graph last week.
+- Finite number of states &rarr; Finite State Machine (FSM)

 ---